 As you explore the academic transition from high school to college, attending a college class can be one of the most significant and eye-opening experiences you may have.
 Duke undergraduate classes in every department and program are open to visitors.
-The registrar's office maintains a full course listing, and the following PDFs can help you browse courses by day of the week.
-Please note, the PDFs are an 11”x17” orientation and may not be optimal for home printing.
+The registrar's office maintains a full course listing, and these classes have been pre-approved for visitors.

 Before your visit